kennywong524/indeng142a-flight-route-optimization/README.md

 # ✈️ Delay-Aware Itinerary Optimization under Uncertainty

-This project builds an end-to-end pipeline that predicts flight delays and cancellation risks, and then uses optimization (via Pyomo) to construct robust travel itineraries.
-Our goal is to help travelers or logistics systems minimize total travel time, cost, and delay risk.
+Building on the "predict-then-optimize" framework (Grigas et al., 2018), we develop a delay-aware itinerary optimization model that integrates machine learning with operations research.
+Using historical flight data from the Airline delay dataset, we create a pipeline that predicts expected travel delays and incorporate them into an optimization model to construct robust travel itineraries.
+We first apply supervised learning methods such as Logistic Regression, along with enhancements through XGBoost and Random Forest to predict average flight delays and cancellation rates for each airport-carrier pair, combining regression and classification models.
+Next, we apply unsupervised k-means clustering on normalized delay cause breakdowns, revealing interpretable delay profiles.
+These predictions are embedded into a minimum-cost network flow model, formulated in Pyomo, to select itineraries that minimize expected total travel time, delay and cancellation risks.
+This project demonstrates how predictive analytics and optimization can be combined to support real-world travel planning under uncertainty.

 ---